terry-xiaoyu/actor_schema/README.md

 Actor schema is a specification doc for defining the data structures used in IoT device management procedures.

-The main 3 data types are:

-- events: the event reports come from the devices
-- requests: the requests (or commands) sent from IoT platform to the devices
-- responses: the responses replied by the clients

 The basic syntax is inspired by the [OpenAPI](https://github.com/OAI/OpenAPI-Specification).

 ## Data Types